jamphan/blog/content/blog/cits/api-test-golang.md

 ## Implementation Overview

-It's a pretty simply Go script, with three key components/steps:
+It's a pretty simple Go script, with three key components/steps:

 1. Define a test case type that has the HTTP request to make and the expected response.
 We define a method to compare the two here.
 2. Define a parsing function that parses `.http` files into the test case type (with the `net/http` Request and expected response)